 - A type of case where the parties’ positions are so incompatible with one another it is a “winner take all” scenario.

 An example of a type of case which would take some time to resolve is a parenting case where one parent wants to relocate interstate or overseas with the child.
-In these cases there is very little room for negotiation or compromise and consequently they are more likely to go to a trial.
+In these cases, there is very little room for negotiation or compromise and consequently they are more likely to go to a trial.
 Another example would be a situation where one party alleges the other party sexually abused the children of the parties.
 This is again an “all or nothing” scenario which usually means the case has to be decided by a Judge at trial.

 An example of a type of property settlement case which could take some time to resolve is where both parties want to remain living in the matrimonial home.
 Again, this is a situation where there is very little room for the parties to negotiate.
 Yet another example is where there is a dispute over whether a de facto relationship exists between the parties.
 If there is no de facto relationship, the Court does not have jurisdiction to make property settlement orders, so a lot of time and energy in the case will be spent addressing evidence towards the threshold issue.
 This means the case takes much longer.

 Where matters cannot be resolved the case can presently take about 12 months and sometimes more.
-Court statistics indicates that 95% of all cases settle and do not go to full trial.
+However, Court statistics indicate that 95% of all cases settle and do not go to full trial.
 A trial is not a situation that lawyers wish upon their clients, but when parties are unable to reach an agreement there is no alternative.

 On the other hand, the types of cases which can be resolved in a shorter amount of time are: